LoyolaChicagoBooks/cder/source/events.rst

 of an application with multiple model states but only a single view state.

+.. note:: A full introduction to the Unified Modeling Language (UML)
+	  would go far beyond the scope of this chapter.
+Therefore, we aim to introduce the key elements of UML needed here in an informal and pragmatic manner.
+Various UML resources, including the official specification, are available at http://www.uml.org/.
+Numerous third-party tutorials are
+	  available online and in book form.

 GUI widgets as event sources
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-For developing GUI applications, it can be quite convenient to use an integrated development environment (IDE) with support for the GUI toolkit we are targeting.
+For developing GUI applications, it can be quite convenient to use an integrated development environment (IDE) with support for the GUI framework we are targeting.
 In the case of Android, owner Google provides *Android Studio*, a freely available customized version of JetBrains IntelliJIDEA (http://developer.android.com/sdk/installing/studio.html).